1mpactin6/PromptUltimate/README.md

 [Fine Tuning Prompts](main/Fine%20Tuning%20Prompts.md/) made for editing writing

+## Latest Discovery

+We are extremely excited to showcase our newest discovery.
+Humans can be trained like LLMs.

+Let's say you want to learn how to create POIs in MUN (or any topic), use the following prompt.

+>``` Generate some questions for me to learn about (topic) ```

+>``` This is my solution, please check it and teach me how to make it better (or improve): ```

+>``` Can you give me new questions to answer, so you can check it again ```

+By repeating the prcess of doing the questions, you will eventually be trained like a LLM, and be extremely familiar with the topic!

 ## Tips

+---

 ### Reliability is key when using LLMs for writing, so make sure to test and refine your prompts: